NiNJAxFREEZu/icddatabase/README.md

 If there are no hits the JSON tree will not be displayed. (nor the information of the unsuccessful search)

 ## Download the database for Protege
+User can request the database to parse it's tables into a .owl Protege format file.
+To do so simply click the __Download__ button at the *Download* page.
+Parsing is done every time a user requests it, so he always gets the newest version of the database.
+An asynchronous AJAX request is sent and the parser starts building the file.
+Upon completion API responds with the file for the user to download.
+After a couple of seconds after the button press the file should start to download.

 ## TODO
 1. Better search text recognition